 National Cowboy Poetry Gathering

 The National Cowboy Poetry Gathering attracts thousands of poets, folklorists, musicians, dancers, and those who enjoy cowboy and cowgirl writing.
 They converge annually at Elko, Nevada, in late January for a six-day cowboy-themed event.
 Founded in 1985, it is produced by the Western Folklife Center.
-Events may be held in as many as seven different venues in Elko, a town with a population of approximately 20,000.
+Events may be held in as many as seven different venues in Elko, a relatively small town.
 Guests have a choice of approximately 35 hotels and other vacation rentals.

 According to nationalcowboypoetrygathering.org, “The Gathering embraces its role as a pilgrimage destination for thousands of ranch folk and others who love the West and come to learn and experience art that grows from a connection to the rhythms of earth and sky.
 The National Cowboy Poetry Gathering is six days of poetry, music, dancing, workshops, exhibits, conversations, food and fellowship, rooted in tradition but focused on today’s rural West.”